NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 		int const BRefleCurveIndex
 	);

 This new function is to get common wavelengths and incident angles from 3 optical data sets to represent transmittance, front reflectance and back reflectance.
 The common wavelengths and incident angles include all values from 3 datasets, unless differences are less than 1e-6.
 It is possible to allow users to input difference values of wavelengths and incident angles for each property.
 Due to requirements of WCE, the same discrete values of wavelengths and incident angles are needed for WCE to read and process.
 Any missing values of optical properties will be linearly interpolated among two nearest points based on common wavelengths and incident angles.

+### General ###

+A new function will be created to split data from a string.
+The function is adopted from OpenStudio.

+##### splitString ###

+	std::vector <std::string> splitString( const std::string &string, char delimiter );

 #### Revised functions ####